 You can be confident in our commitment to provide the level of care you expect.
 We’re San Antonio and South Texas’ first and only health system to earn Magnet status – a prestigious designation awarded only to healthcare providers with a proven track record for providing excellent care and positive outcomes.

-As a nationally recognized teaching hospital through our partnership with UT Medicine San Antonio, you can also expect the latest treatment options and new technologies, backed by clinical research.
+As a nationally recognized teaching hospital through our partnership with UT Health San Antonio, you can also expect the latest treatment options and new technologies, backed by clinical research.

 Consistent, accessible communication — within our care team and with your family — is a vital part of comprehensive, advanced care.
 Our team communicates with one another, you and your family to closely monitor and discuss treatment and progress through: